Introduction

 Description:

-When the printer is cycled (powered OFF then ON) quickly, the printer's 6507 fails to RESET properly.
+When the printer is cycled (powered OFF then ON) quickly, the printer's 6507 fails to reset properly.
 Thus, if the next operation for it to perform is advance paper one space, the printer continuously advances paper until the printer is turned OFF.
 Or, if the computer issues a PRINT command, printing errors occur because the printer is not "set" to receive data.

 The reset problem occurs when the customer cycles the printer in less than 2 seconds.